-Instead of having one common set of agents you can break it into separate groups called agent pools.
-A pool is a named set of agents to which you can assign projects:
+Instead of having one common set of agents, you can break them into separate groups called agent pools.
+A pool is a named set of agents to which you can assign projects.

 When you have configured agent pools, you can:

 - Use grouping by pool on the Agent Matrix and Agent Statistics pages.